-"Upon completion of Castro's procedures, a qualified opinion was issued on the Statement due to \$197,649 in material questioned costs.
+"Upon completion of Castro's procedures, a qualified opinion was issued on the Statement due to \$819,426 in material questioned costs.
 We also reported on IAP's internal control and compliance with contract terms, laws, and regulations.
 One material weakness, one significant deficiency, and one deficiency in internal control were reported, see Independent Auditor's Report on Internal Control on page 13.
-Three of the four findings were classified as instances of noncompliance, see the Independent Auditor's Report on Compliance on page 15."
+Two of these three findings were classified as instances of noncompliance, see the Independent Auditor's Report on Compliance on page 15."